 Architect: Johan Nyrén

 Location: Artipelagstigen 1, Gustavberg.
-Boat: from Nybrokajen or Bus: from Central Station.

 If you want to escape from the city to enjoy Stockholm’s nature, Artipelag Museum is the new place to visit.
 Surrounded by deep forests and the infinite islands of the archipielago, here you will find great international art exhibitions in a very special museum.
 This ambitious project was Johan Nyrén‘s very last building.
 The gigantic size of the building is perfectly disguised into it’s surroundings.
 Almost disappearing like a ghost, it embraces the rocks and the existing forest, preserving the site’s beauty.

 The Stockholm Public Library is one of the most popular projects of Asplund, maybe the most famous Swedish architect ever.
 We couldn’t leave this project out and like the Pantheon in Rome; it’s always worth a return visit.

 Architect: Sigurd Lewerentz